Migrations

 Reset

-ar reset drops every table in the database (including the bookkeeping
+active-record reset drops every table in the database (including the bookkeeping

 scratch.
 The drop ignores foreign-key dependencies: PostgreSQL uses